-Most applicants for the Flinn Scholarship have dreamed for years of attending one of the nation’s most prestigious universities or liberal arts colleges.
-We all know the names of those schools: places like Stanford, Harvard, Yale, MIT, Williams, Amherst, and Pomona.
-They’re impossible to miss in the U.S. News & World Report college rankings.
+Most applicants for the Flinn Scholarship have dreamed of attending one of the nation’s most prestigious universities or liberal arts colleges.
+These include places like Stanford, Harvard, MIT, Amherst, and Pomona—the familiar schools from the U.S. News & World Report college rankings.

-Every year, a new class of Flinn Scholars turns them down.
+Every year, a new class of Flinn Scholars turns them all down.

-These remarkable students, and hundreds of other high-school seniors like them, decline admission to top colleges and universities outside of Arizona because they understand that choosing a university should be about fit: where outstanding students can find the opportunity, flexibility, support, and community that best matches their personalities, interests, talents, and ambitions.
+These remarkable students, and hundreds of other high-school seniors like them, decline offers from top colleges and universities outside Arizona because they understand that choosing a university should be about fit: where outstanding students can find the opportunity, flexibility, support, and community that best matches their personalities, interests, talents, and ambitions.

-These students find their fit at Arizona’s universities.
+These students find their fit in the Honors colleges at Arizona’s three public universities.

 At the same time, Flinn Scholars enjoy the best of what premier liberal arts colleges offer: an Honors community of fellow students whose academic profiles are exceptionally strong, with small courses taught by superb faculty who often serve as academic mentors and advisers on research and thesis projects.

-When that flexibility is bolstered by support from the Flinn Scholars Program and the catalytic network that is the Flinn Scholars community, choosing the right university becomes much easier.
+When that flexibility is bolstered by support from the Flinn Scholars Program and the catalytic network of the 650-strong Flinn Scholars community of current Scholars and alumni, choosing the right university for a world-class education becomes much easier.